TreyVanderpool/test_md/README.md

         Valid Values: yes
         This header works solely with the **zFAM-LOB** header to append data to Large Binary Objects.

-### Query Mode Query string parameters:
-Query mode parameters are limited to two values, one to turn on query mode and the other are the selection criteria.
-The INSERT and UPDATE functions are posted in the body of the requests.

-- zQL
-    Required
-    Method: GET/POST/PUT/DELETE
-    This parameter specifies Query Mode!

-- SELECT
-    The select option functions much like an SQL statement where you can request specific columns and a where predicate.
-It's limited to a single zFAM instance with no joins to other instances and limited operator functions.
-    Refer to the "Query Mode command syntax" section below for syntax.

 ###Query Mode
 Query mode functions more like a NoSQL system with the ability to query by column names and apply where predicates.
 Columns are defined in the installation documentation and can be updated after the zFAM instance has been created.
+To query the data you use the SELECT query mode command and the INSERT and UPDATE functions are posted in the body of POST/PUT requests.

 - **Query string parameters (Query Mode):**
     - zQL
         Required
         Method: GET/POST/PUT/DELETE
         This parameter specifies Query Mode and required on all query mode requests.
     - SELECT
+        Optional
+        Method: GET
         The select option functions much like an SQL statement where you can request specific columns and a where predicate.
 It's limited to a single zFAM instance with no joins to other instances and limited operator functions.
         Refer to the "Query Mode command syntax" section below for syntax.